Percodan® (Oxycodone and Aspirin)

 Percodan Rapid Detox and Non-Anesthesia Medically-Assisted Opioid Detoxification

-After 21 years as one of the most successful opioid detoxification centers in the world, we understand the Opioid Abuse Disorder, affects everyone differently and symptoms vary from person to person.
-Furthermore, co-occurring health disorders such as diabetes, anxiety and depression could significantly impact how a patient experience withdralwal symptoms.
+After 22 years as one of the most successful opioid detoxification centers in the world, we understand that opioid use disorder affects everyone differently and symptoms vary from person to person.
+Furthermore, co-occurring health disorders such as diabetes, anxiety and depression could significantly impact how a patient experience withdrawal symptoms.
 Medical supervision with a wide range of resources is critical for anyone detoxing from drugs, alcohol or a patient with peripheral health issues.

 For this and many other reasons, we provide medical detoxification in an accredited hospital followed by an exclusive recovery center.